taylor-coder/Project_2/README.md

-Analytical reports and powerpoints are available upon request.
+Analytical reports/data visualizations are available upon request.

 Deliveries via cesarean section rank in the top 5 highest cost hospital procedures.
 Research ranks it as the most performed procedure at hospitals.
 One in three babies are born via cesarean section.
 Given this, I completed a project conducting analytical analysis on cesarean section risk factors and costs.
 Some of the analytics for that project are provided.
 Additional details and reports are available upon request.